robin-rpr/calos/doc/faq.rst

 See :code:`charliecloud.py` for a specific grammar that implements this.

-Can I build or pull images using a tool Charliecloud doesn’t know about?
+Can I build or pull images using a tool Clearly doesn’t know about?
 ------------------------------------------------------------------------

 Yes.
-Charliecloud deals in well-known UNIX formats like directories, tarballs, and SquashFS images.
-So, once you get your image into some format Charliecloud likes, you can enter the workflow.
+Clearly deals in well-known UNIX formats like directories, tarballs, and SquashFS images.
+So, once you get your image into some format Clearly likes, you can enter the workflow.

 For example, `skopeo <https://github.com/containers/skopeo>`_ is a tool to